 The diagnosis of anisakiasis is usually made by detecting the 2 cm long larvae in the intestines during a medical examination; it can also be found in surgically removed tissue.

 Most patients improve spontaneously without specific therapy.
 If necessary, the worm can be removed surgically.
 Prescribed medications can be effective if surgery is not needed.

-You do not developed immunity.
+You do not develop immunity.
 A second infection is possible.

 Anisakiasis is not a disease for which physicians are required to report to the Hawaii Department of Health.
 The risk of contracting Anisakiasis is very low.

-Thoroughly cook or freeze all seafood to at least to 140 degrees.
+Thoroughly cook all seafood to at least 140 degrees Fahrenheit or freeze.
 Freeze fish up to 5 days to kill Anisakiasis.